DiceTsuki/BsTrigger/README.md

 2. FPS Counter

-Bstrigger was build and tested with Python 3.7.6 .
+BsTrigger was build and tested with Python 3.7.6 .

 How to "Install"